Wednesday, June 17, 2020

 Epilobium tetragonum (left) and Epilobium ciliatum (right).
 Swindon, 23 June 2020.

-6. Just round the corner.
+5. Just round the corner.
 The plant on the right is American Willowherb (Epilobium ciliatum.
 Sw: Amerikansk Dunört or Vit Dunört).
-The stigmas are clavate like Short-fruited Willowherb (2) and Square-stalked Willowherb (3), but unlike them the stem, fruits and sepals are covered with small patent hairs, many with minute shining beads of liquid on the tips ("glandular").
-In late season the liquid beads may have disappeared and the sticking-out hairs may be much less apparent to the naked eye, but you'll see them through a x20 lens.
+The stigmas are club-shaped like Square-stalked Willowherb (2), but what's unlike it is the stem, fruits and sepals are covered with small patent hairs, many with minute shining beads of liquid on the tips ("glandular").
+(In late season the liquid beads may have disappeared and the sticking-out hairs may be much less apparent to the naked eye, but you'll see them through a x20 lens.)

 [An introduced species but now common throughout the British Isles.
 Fairly common in southern and central Sweden.]

-(The plant on the left is Square-stalked Willowherb!)
+(The plant on the left above is Square-stalked Willowherb!)

 Epilobium ciliatum.
 Swindon, 23 June 2020.

 American Willowherb.
 Close-up showing the stems covered with patent hairs, many of them glandular.
-The other feature that differentiates it from Short-fruited Willowherb (2) and Square-stalked Willowherb (3) is the short but definite leaf-stalk (petiole), 1.5-4mm.
+The other feature that differentiates it from Square-stalked Willowherb (3) is the short but definite leaf-stalk (petiole), 1.5-4mm.

 Epilobium ciliatum.
 Swindon, 26 June 2020.